marcelhoogantink/z2m_PJ-1203A/README.md

 ## PJ_1203A-v2.js

 This is a simplified variant with the following features:
-  - a single option to delay the publication until the next update (see above).
+  - a single option to delay the publication until the next update (see the bug described above).
   - for each channel, the power, current, power factor and energy flow datapoints are collected and are published together.
 Nothing is published when some of them are missing or if some zigbee messages were lost or reordered (the